ASU Kauffman Inclusion Challenge

 Inclusion in Entrepreneurship

 At ASU, we are measured not by who we exclude but by who we include and how they succeed.
-In Entrepreneurship + Innovation (E+I) we strive to increase inclusion in entrepreneurship and better meet the needs of diverse entrepreneurs.
+At the J. Orin Edson Entrepreneurship + Innovation Institute (Edson E+I), we strive to increase inclusion in entrepreneurship and better meet the needs of diverse entrepreneurs.
 To accomplish this, each of our programs prioritizes inclusion.

 Additionally, we use design thinking to support entrepreneurship program leaders (in the university and in the community) in: